elwinar/rcoredump/README.md

   -syslog
     	output logs to syslog
   -version
-    	print the version of rcoredum
+    	print the version of rcoredump
 ```

 On linux, you can use sysctl's `kernel.core_pattern` tunable to have the kernel